Jeremiah excelled in his national exams and was the second-best performing student in Uganda at his level.

-Subsequently, David joined a mainstream secondary school.
+Subsequently, Jeremiah joined a mainstream secondary school.
 Unfortunately it made no provisions for students with disabilities, so he started to fall behind academically.
-Any exam papers had to be brought back to RAP-CD to be translated into Braille, which caused delays, so David sat all his exams after his fellow students.
+Any exam papers had to be brought back to RAP-CD to be translated into Braille, which caused delays, so Jeremiah sat all his exams after his fellow students.

-Recognising the obstacles faced by David and other students after leaving RAP-CD’s primary school, RAP-CD has set about building a secondary school called St Agnes.
-David was among St Agnes’ first intake of students when its doors opened in 2017.
+Recognising the obstacles faced by Jeremiah and other students after leaving RAP-CD’s primary school, RAP-CD has set about building a secondary school called St Agnes.
+Jeremiah was among St Agnes’ first intake of students when its doors opened in 2017.

-Will you support David as he continues his studies by making a donation towards St Agnes Secondary School?
+Will you support Jeremiah and his friends by making a donation towards St Agnes Secondary School?
 You can sponsor a teacher there for £90 a month or help the school expand by raising funds to build another classroom block.